AGIL ABDULLAYEV

 2022: Meet Factory, Prague, Czech Republic

-2021: New Horizons, artist-in-residence, Goethe Institute, Tbilisi, Georgia
+2021: New Horizons AIR, Goethe Institute, Tbilisi, Georgia

 2019: Cittadellarte - Pistoletto Foundation, Biella, Italy